adamschonewille/phys408OpticalCavity/LabNotebook.md

 We aligned the laser to set up the optical cavity.

 #### Piezo Calibration:
-Fro the piezo actuator we want to find the calibration of the device, that is to say we want to investigate and find the any relationship between the frequency or voltage and
+Fro the piezo actuator we want to find the calibration of the device, that is to say we want to investigate and find the any relationship between the frequency or voltage and the resulting vibrational characteristics of the cavity.

 Optical cavity Length: 150 $\pm$ 1 mm
 | Frequency (Hz) | Voltage Peak-to-peak (V) | Period (from graph) |
 |--|--| --|